113ll3/Ibmclouddocscli/reference/ibmcloud/enable_cli_autocompletion.md

 {:codeblock: .codeblock}
 {:shortdesc: .shortdesc}
-{:new_window: target="_blank"}
 {:tip: .tip}

-# Enabling shell autocompletion for {{site.data.keyword.cloud_notm}} CLI (Linux and MacOS only)
+# Enabling shell autocompletion for {{site.data.keyword.cloud_notm}} CLI (Linux and macOS only)
 {: #shell-autocomplete}

-Starting from version `0.7.0`, the {{site.data.keyword.cloud_notm}} CLI installers don't enable shell autocompletion automatically.
+Starting from version `0.7.0`, the {{site.data.keyword.cloud}} Command Line Interface installers don't enable shell autocompletion automatically.
 To have the autocompletion support, you need to manually enable it.
 The autocompletion scripts are installed in the following locations:

 * `Bash` autocompletion: `/usr/local/ibmcloud/autocomplete/bash_autocomplete`
 * `Zsh` autocompletion: `/usr/local/ibmcloud/autocomplete/zsh_autocomplete`